Techno Police 21C: Development

 In 1983 Technopolice 21C was dubbed by those ubiquitous Hong Kong kung fu voice actors (see also Battle For Moon Station Dallos, Locke the Superpower, Leda: The fantastic Adventure of Yohko and Macross: Do you remember love?).
 The company responsible for the commissioning this new English track is unknown, they also made a few changes to the movie, moving the title card to the very start and pausing the individual shots of the opening credits to remove the Japanese text without shortening the running time or messing with the music.
 Also the end credits are missing entirely but otherwise the content of the movie itself is unchanged.

 This English language version was released on video in the UK by Mountain Video (Frankenstein, Dracula, Mazinger Z) under the slightly shorter title Techno Police.
 With the advent of the 1984 Video Recordings Act the video was withdrawn from shelves and disappeared into obscurity never to be re-released.

 Re-edited and redubbed scenes from Techno Police also appeared in Mountain Video's obscure Flash!
 No.1 Video Comic and its spin-off Flash!
 Robot Issue.
 These two tapes, released on VHS, Betamax and V-2000, were intended to advertise their collection of children's by collecting short clips of them together in a mock comic-book-on-video format.
 Both issues were released in 1983.

 The American market would not get to see Blader (now known as just Blade) in action until 1987 when Techno Police found its way to the shelves thanks to Celebrity's Just For Kids label (Battle for Earth Station S/1, Revenge of the Ninja Warrior), and later from Best Film and Video.
 The Best Film and Video version is slightly less edited, featuring some mild swearing.

 Outside of the English speaking world unedited video versions of Technopolice 21C were seen in France, Germany and Spain with a theatrical run in Cuba, which were dubbed using the English dub.
 In Bulgaria, the movie received two separate VHS releases, one by Bulgarian Video in 1989 and a re-issue with alternate cover art by Multi Video Center a few years later, both featuring the English dubbed version of the film with Bulgarian subtitles.

 Media

 Anime

 A VHS version was released in 1984 with a laser disc version in 1985.

-A Blu-Ray remastered version was released on May 2018.
+A Blu-Ray remastered version was released in May 2018.